mesos/elasticsearch/README.md

 ### How to release

+1 First update the CHANGELOG.md by listing fixed issues and bugs

-Create the following Gradle property file in ~/.gradle/gradle.properties and refer to your Github and Docker Hub user/pass.
+2 Create the following Gradle property file in ~/.gradle/gradle.properties and refer to your Github and Docker Hub user/pass.

 ```